Visyond/website-hugo/site/content/pricings/new-pricing-page.md

 title: Pricing
 topTitle: Make Better Decisions, Faster.
 Start Free.
 topSubTitle: >-
   Explore Visyond during a 14-day free trial.
-No credit card required.

-  After the trial, choose a plan that works for you.
+No credit card required. <br/>After the trial, choose a plan that works for you.
 pricingSections:
   - pricingSection:
       plansCards: